TomHAnderson/laravel-doctrine-apikey/README.md

     ->middleware('auth.apikey');
 ```

-Begin making requests to your ApiKey protected resource using you key as a Bearer token in the Authorization header
+Begin making requests to your ApiKey protected resource using your key as a Bearer token in the Authorization header
 ```sh
 Authorization: Bearer {key}
 ```